Mental Resilience, Cognitive Canaries & High-Stakes Decision Making with Retired Poker Pro Chris Sparks

 - "I can recover this if I try harder."

-A canary works because it is more observable than your interpretation.
-Chris’s example from poker was swearing out loud alone in his office.
-He could debate whether he was “tilting,” but he could not debate whether he had just sworn out loud.
-Once he noticed that this signal usually correlated with worse play, he could create a policy around it.6
+A canary works because it's more observable than your interpretation.
+Chris's example from poker: swearing out loud, alone in his office.
+He could debate whether he was "tilting."
+He could not debate whether he'd just sworn out loud.
+Once he noticed that signal usually correlated with worse play, he could build a policy around it.

 Your canaries might include: